Cube-OS/cubeOS/docs/sdk-docs/sdk-installing.rst

         $ vagrant ssh

-This will start an SSH session in the Vagrant box with the Kubos CLI and all of the required dependencies installed.
+This will start an SSH session in the Vagrant box with the CubeOS CLI and all of the required dependencies installed.

 That's it!
 From here see more on:

-  - :doc:`Creating your first KubOS project <../tutorials/first-mission-app>`
+  - :doc:`Creating your first CubeOS project <../tutorials/first-mission-app>`

-After a little bit of usage you may want to look at :doc:`how to upgrade the Kubos SDK <../sdk-docs/sdk-upgrading>`
+After a little bit of usage you may want to look at :doc:`how to upgrade the CubeOS SDK <../sdk-docs/sdk-upgrading>`